Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: Revascularization Effects on Quality of Life

-The theoretical results in the previous section allow us to obtain average causal effects of revascularization exposure measured in years and ranging from 1-5.
-The assumptions underpinning our IV analysis are that treatment assigned is independent of potential outcomes and potential exposure and that some participants assigned invasive are induced to earlier (or any) exposure as a result with no reversals.
+We estimate causal effects of revascularization on quality-of-life outcomes by 2SLS, clustering standard errors on patient ID when waves are stacked.\footnote{Appendix \ref{sec:efficiency} establishes semiparametric efficiency of the sample analog of the 2SLS (IV) estimand in Theorem \ref{thm:lambda} (proofs for Theorems \ref{th:causaleffectIMCO} and \ref{corollary:Lambda} are similar).
+Our empirical specifications add baseline covariates (enrollment region and baseline angina frequency scores) to boost precision.
+Appendix \ref{appendix:simulations} presents a simulation experiment comparing statistical properties of IV, OLS, and a g-method estimator for a data generating process modeled on ISCHEMIA.} The assumptions underpinning this analysis are that treatment assignment is independent of potential outcomes and potential exposure and that some participants are induced to revascularize immediately by assignment to the invasive arm of the trial.
 The exclusion restriction implicit in Assumption \ref{assump:independence} rules out scenarios in which assignment to the invasive strategy improves quality of life with no change in revascularization.
-It's hard to see a case for random assignment being such a revivifying morale-booster.
-Assignment to the invasive treatment surely facilitated (rather than inhibited) revascularization for all subjects, ensuring Assumption \ref{assump:exposure_monotonicity}.
-Subjects assigned to the invasive arm were also much more likely to be revascularized in the first year, a condition sufficient for Assumption \ref{assump:relevance}.
+This seems plausible in an RCT focused on revascularization as the prelude to additional cardiac care.
+Patients assigned to the invasive arm were also much more likely to be revascularized in the first year, ensuring the assignment instrument is relevant.